UCSC-CSE-114A/03-fold/README.md

 to fold, *fold*, and more **fold**.
 And just when you think you've had enough, **FOLD**.

-The assignment is in the files:
+The homework is in the files:

 1. [src/Hw3.hs](/src/Hw3.hs) has skeleton functions with
    missing bodies that you will fill in,